 How can screenwriters find the right balance of truth and creative liberties when writing screenplays that are either based on or inspired by true stories?

 Do you already have a screenplay based on a true story?
-Enter the ScreenCraft Public Domain Screenplay Competition here.
+Enter the ScreenCraft TRUE STORY & Public Domain Screenplay Competition here.

-Fact vs. Fiction is an ongoing and often-debated topic in Hollywood.
+Fact vs. Fiction is a hot topic in Hollywood.

 Remember Jim Garrison’s (played brilliantly by Kevin Costner) emotional climactic closing remarks in Oliver Stone’s JFK?

 Remember the pulse-pounding sequence at the end of Argo where the Iranians are chasing the plane down the runway?

 Remember the fight sequence in Dragon: The Bruce Lee Story, where his opponent Wong Jack Man submitted, only to kick Bruce Lee in the back, causing a horrible back injury that left him somewhat paralyzed as he developed his Jeet Kune Do philosophy?

 None of these things ever happened in real life.

 They were all artistic licenses developed by the writers and directors.

 In JFK, Garrison’s closing remarks in the film were summaries of Oliver Stone’s beliefs on the subject, with some facts mixed in.